procrastian/wedding-RSVP-site/posts/FAQ.md

 &nbsp;

 **When is the RSVP deadline?**\
-Please respond to your invitation by Monday 31st March 2025.
+Please respond to your invitation by Sunday 6th April 2025.
 &nbsp;

 **Is there a dress code?**\